Butterfly Glayzer vs. Rozena Comparison Test Review

 When it comes to selecting the right blade to pair with the Butterfly Glayzer and Rozena rubbers, several options stand out.
 Here are some recommended blades, each offering unique characteristics:

 The Butterfly Innerforce ALC is an excellent choice for players seeking a balance between speed and control.
 With its Arylate Carbon (ALC) composition, this blade provides a soft and controlled feel while offering a moderate increase in speed.
-It offers good dwell time and precise ball placement, making it a suitable match for the Glayzer and Rozena rubbers.
+It offers good dwell time and precise ball placement, making it a suitable match for Glayzer and Rozena rubbers.
+If you're a fan of pro player Tomokazu Harimoto, also have a look at the Butterfly Harimoto ALC, which is only $20 more expensive but features the same materials and has a unique design featuring the Japanese national player's name and emblem.
+Biggest downside for both blades is that they are quite expensive at $160-$180.

 The Yasaka Sweden Extra blade is a non-carbon blade, providing a softer and more controlled playing experience.
 It offers excellent touch and feel, making it suitable for players who prioritize control and precision.
-The Sweden Extra blade works well with both the Glayzer and Rozena rubbers, complementing their characteristics and allowing for greater control over shots and spin.
+The Sweden Extra blade works well with both Glayzer and Rozena rubbers, complementing their characteristics and allowing for greater control over shots and spin at only $35 price point.

 Ultimately, the choice of blade depends on your playing style, preferences, and desired balance between speed and control.
-Whether you opt for the Innerforce ALC, Harimoto ALC, Ma Lin Carbon, or Sweden Extra, each blade offers its own unique characteristics that can enhance the performance of the Glayzer and Rozena rubbers.
+Whether you opt for the Innerforce ALC, Donic Original Exclusive Carbon, Ma Lin Carbon, or Sweden Extra, each blade offers its own unique characteristics that can enhance the performance of Glayzer and Rozena rubbers.

 Conclusion

 Based on our comparison, the Butterfly Glayzer and Rozena are both solid table tennis rubbers that cater to the needs of intermediate players seeking a balance between control and speed.
-While the Glayzer offers slightly more speed with its firmer sponge, the Rozena provides enhanced control and a softer sponge.
+While Glayzer offers slightly more control with its firmer sponge, Rozena provides enhanced spin and a softer sponge.
+Glayzer excels in fast drive strokes, blocking, pushing and is suitable for aggressive attackers playing close to the table.
+On the other hand, Rozena shines in topspin rallies away from the table.
+Its softer sponge also aids in lifting the ball when looping against underspin.
+Rozena's biggest downside is the increased catapult effect which might make blocking and pushing a bit more difficult compared to Glayzer.